Extract from Facial Enhancement Acupuncture: Clinical Use and Application by Paul Adkins

 THE OFFICIALS OF THE WOOD ELEMENT

 Within each Element there are organs, also known as Officials, which process, store and distribute vital energy.
-Their functions are very specific and it is this, rather than the physical properties of each, that works to maintain life.
+Their functions are very specific, and it is this, rather than the physical properties of each, that works to maintain life.

 The Liver is the ‘Official of Planning’; this manifests itself in the Body, Mind and Spirit.
 We must all have a plan, be it long-term or short-term, otherwise, we would lack direction and meander aimlessly.
 The Liver Official is always evident in a Wood Element as they are very serious planners.
 They usually have everything mapped out to the finest detail, they will also have a contingency plan prepared for those times when things do not go quite as they expected.
 A Wood Element in balance will have all the angles covered.
 When things are planned to this degree it can give us the peace of mind to be able to relax, as we know we have all eventualities under control.

 The Liver is the Official responsible for managing the flow of Qi and also Blood.
 An imbalance would emanate in the Mind as an inability to move forward, a feeling of being stuck in the same place and eventually becoming stagnant, as nothing is moving.
 On a more physical level, an imbalance may show in the form of anaemia or some other blood disorders.
 It may also be evident in poor circulation, as the Blood is not flowing freely to the extremities of the body.
-This, in turn, can cause poor joint conditions and arthritis, also the nails on the fingers and toes usually show signs of being in a poor condition, these are obviously at the extremities and not receiving the circulation that is required.
+This, in turn, can cause poor joint conditions and arthritis, also the nails on the fingers and toes usually show signs of being in a poor state, these are obviously at the extremities and not receiving the circulation that is required.

 The gall bladder weighs 3 liang and 3 chu, is 3 ts’un long and lies within the shorter leaf of the liver… It can hold 3 ho of liquid essence (bile).
 The gall bladder’s spirit is Lung Yao “splendor of the dragon,” its epithet is “the stately and the radiant one,” and its shape is that of a hybrid of turtle and snake.
 (Wallnofer, H. and Von Rottauscher, A. 1965, pp.82- 84)